Vancouver School Board: Lord Tennyson Elementary School

 Lord Tennyson Elementary School is a French immersion school opened in 1912, named after 19th-century British poet Alfred Tennyson, The 1st Baron Tennyson.
 It is located at 1936 West 10th Avenue.
 As of 2022, the school principal is Bruce Salle.
 Lord Tennyson is a feeder school for Kitsilano Secondary School, where graduates can continue their education in French Immersion.

 Nootka Elementary School

 Nootka Elementary School opened in 1959 as Lord Beaconsfield Annex, but a growing student population led to school status being granted in 1963.
 It is located at 3375 Nootka Street.
-As of 2016, the current school principal is Monika Sanft and the vice-principal is Megan Davies.
+As of 2025, the current school principal is Scott Hughes and the vice-principal is Amrit Hundal.